D1egood/myFirstApp/README.md

 # README

-This is my first app and where i'm gonna be practicing over the time
+This is my first app and where i'm gonna be practicing over the time... i will be working mostly with ruby on rails!

 Things you may want to cover: